jhudsl/OTTR_Template/README.md

 The purpose of this course template (and its [companion template repo](https://github.com/jhudsl/DaSL_Course_Template_Leanpub)) is to make course publishing maintenance across multiple different platforms _less painful_.

-_This template helps you_:
+_This template and guide helps you_:

 - Edit and write a course in [RMarkdown files](https://rmarkdown.rstudio.com/) and have it published to multiple different platforms:
   - [Leanpub](https://leanpub.com/bookstore?type=course)
   - [Bookdown](https://bookdown.org/)
   - [Coursera](https://www.coursera.org/)
-- Have [Github action robots](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/How-to-set-up-and-customize-GitHub-actions-robots) do your repetitive tasks
+- Have [Github action robots](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/How-to-set-up-and-customize-GitHub-actions-robots) do your repetitive tasks like spell check and re-rendering.
-- Have [automagic conversion]() to the different platforms' formats
+- Use [automagic conversion](https://github.com/jhudsl/leanbuild) to ease the lift of prepping the material for different platforms' formats.
+- Use [our Docker image](https://hub.docker.com/repository/docker/jhudsl/course_template) for consistency across authors as well as to help you [avoid dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).

+Go to [Getting Started](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/Getting-started) to get started! 😀

 _To get started:_
 - Go to the [Wiki page](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/Getting-started)